ilariamartinelli/avis-bayesian/README.md

 2. In our code we use the following datasets:
-- avis.RData            -> Used for the scripts names *01_descriptive_analysis.R* and *02_fit500_posterior_analysis.R*
+- avis.RData            -> Used for the scripts *01_descriptive_analysis.R* and *02_fit500_posterior_analysis.R*
 - avis_clean_plus.RData -> Used for the script *03_time_dep_qualitative_analysis.R*

-3. We fitted four models and we saved it with the following names:
+3. We fitted four models and we saved them with the following names:
 - fit-500.RData   -> fit with only the first 500 donors
-- fit_all.RData   -> fit with all the donors and all variables
+- fit_all.RData   -> fit with all donors and all variables
 - fit.RData       -> fit with all donors and only significant variables
-- fit-fixed.RData -> fit of dott.
-Spinelli with only significant variables
+- fit-fixed.RData -> Dott.
+Spinelli's fit with only significant variables

 4. We created our model in STAN with a time-dependent log-likelihood: